Top 5 Warning Signs Your Dryer Needs Professional Repair

 - Water leaks during thawing

-- Repeated frost returning after manual defrosting
+- Frost returning after manual defrosting

 7. Compressor or Start Relay Trouble

-Common signs include:
+Possible warning signs include:

 - The compressor tries to start and then stops